HaveTimeDrinkTea/w02_challenge_portfolio_showcase/README.md

 We were given 1 less day to complete this week's challenge owing to the pending Christmas break.
 So I had to manage my time properly.
 I also need further readings about accessibility in web design and browser compatibiliity.

-Other than the first project listed in the portfolio section of my webpage, the rest of the projects are al fictitious or website / apps that I would love to have made.
+Other than the first project listed in the portfolio section of my webpage, the rest of the projects are all fictitious or website / apps that I would love to have made.

 ### Wireframe of this Portfolio Showcase Webpage